bevyengine/rfcs/rfcs/45-stageless.md

 The main and startup schedules can be accessed using the `CoreSchedule::Main` and `CoreSchedule::Startup` labels respectively.
 However, schedules are a surprisingly powerful and flexible tool: they can be used to handle initialization and cleanup logic when working with states or used ad-hoc to run game logic in complex patterns.
 By default, systems are added to the main schedule.
-You can control this by adding the `.to_schedule(ScheduleLabel::Variant)` system descriptor to your system or label.
+You can control this by adding the `.to_schedule(ScheduleLabel::Variant)` system descriptor to your system or system set.
 To insert a new scedule into the `Schedules` collection, use `app.insert_schedule(label, schedule)`.

 To read (but not write) the schedules stored in your app, request `&Schedules` as a system parameter.